gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 1. The group member re-joins the group (see {{ssec-join-req-sending}}).
 When doing so, the group member MUST re-join with the same roles it currently has in the group, and MUST request the Group Manager for the public keys of all the current group members.
 That is, the 'get_pub_keys' parameter of the Joining Request MUST be present and MUST be set to the CBOR simple value Null.

-2. When receiving the Joining Response (see {{ssec-join-resp-processing}} and {{ssec-join-resp-processing}}), the group member retrieves the public keys specified in the 'pub_keys' parameter.
-Then, the group member MUST delete each of its stored Recipient Contexts that does not include any of the public keys received from the Group Manager.
+2. When receiving the Joining Response (see {{ssec-join-resp-processing}} and {{ssec-join-resp-processing}}), the group member retrieves the set Z of public keys specified in the 'pub_keys' parameter.

+   Then, the group member MUST remove every public key which is not in Z from its list of group members' public keys used in the group, and MUST delete each of its Recipient Contexts used in the group that does not include any of the public keys in Z.

 3. The group member installs the latest keying material with version number V' and derives the corresponding new Security Context.